dzchoi/dropalt/ideas.md

 [Bootloader Updater]
 * Headerless application
+* pkg->index(?) indicates the slot number.
+* Upload the existing bootloader. [slot 0]
+  Assuming it is the first(?) application placed immediately after the bootloader, it uploads the bootloader image of any size, excluding the trailing 0xFFs.
+* Upload the userpage (512 bytes). [slot 1]
 * E.g. `make riotboot/slot0` generates two binaries: one with a header and one without.
 * Generic updater that does not setup EEPROM.
 Can flash ANY bootloader of size <= 16KB.
 * `dfu-util` can flash a bootloader at slot 0.